Table of contents

 - The algorithm is programmed for spaced repetition.

-Ali Abdaal has a whole Skillshare class about using Anki to retrieve information and integrate Active Recall and Spaced Practice.
+Ali Abdaal has a Skillshare class about using Anki to retrieve information and integrate Active Recall and Spaced Practice.

 📌 Other effective studying methods that help millions of students daily